VictorAuthiat/model_explorer/README.md

 To protect access to the search form, you can use the basic auth feature.

-Add an initializer file `config/initializers/model_explorer.rb` with the following content:
+Uncomment the following lines in the initializer file to enable the feature:

 ```ruby
 ModelExplorer.configure do |config|